epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 ---
 ## Generative AI
-We used ChatGPT for simple tasks like creating JavaScript scripts for animation on the website.
+We used ChatGPT for simple tasks like creating JavaScript scripts for animation on the website and cleaning up some methods.
 We used GitHub Copilot to help set up the website.